peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

 ## Category

-### How do categories differ in terms of the amount of videos that made it on the trending page?
+### Which type of videos made it to the trending page?